mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 ### Dataset - Getting the Image Data
 The next function we will make is the image_init_dataset() function that is called in the \_\_init\_\_ function to process the file with the image set.

 As this may be difficult to follow along with, I'm going to give all the code for this function first, and then explain it piece by piece.
-I wouldn't recommend copying all this intial code right away, rather I'm putting it here for you to look back at if you want to see how the the current section I'm working on fits into the bigger picture.
+I wouldn't recommend copying all this initial code right away, rather I'm putting it here for you to look back at if you want to see how the current section I'm working on fits into the bigger picture.
 Here's the full function:

     #This method gets the images from the MNIST dataset
     def image_init_dataset(self):